Skip to main content

 Assurance of College-level Instruction

-Lake Michigan College is accredited by the Higher Learning Commission and therefore adheres to the following five criteria as they relate to Early College courses and programs:
+LMC is accredited by the Higher Learning Commission and therefore adheres to the following five criteria as they relate to Early College courses and programs:

-1. Faculty credentials and qualifications, orientation and training (Criterion 3)
+1. Faculty credentials and qualifications, orientation and training

-The institution mandates the same level of rigor in dual credit courses or programs as it does for its regular higher-education courses or programs.
+2. Rigor of courses or programs and curricular standards The institution mandates the same level of rigor in dual credit courses or programs as it does for its regular higher-education courses or programs.
 Dual credit courses or programs meet the same curricular standards and undergo the same institutional approval processes as the institution’s regular courses or programs.

-3. Expectations for student learning and learning outcomes (Criterion 4)
+3. Expectations for student learning and learning outcomes

-4. Access to learning resources (Criteria 3 and 4)
+4. Access to learning resources

-Students as well as faculty in dual credit courses or programs have the same level of access to learning resources (libraries, laboratories, databases, etc.) as the institution’s students and faculty in the same higher-education courses or programs.
+Students as well as faculty in direct credit courses or programs have the same level of access to learning resources (libraries, laboratories, databases, etc.) as the institution’s students and faculty in the same higher-education courses or programs.

-5. Institutional monitoring, oversight, and transparency (Criteria 2, 3, and 4)
+5. Institutional monitoring, oversight, and transparency

 The institution, specifically its academic departments and disciplinary faculty, exercises proper monitoring and oversight of its dual credit activity to ensure that dual credit courses or programs meet higher education standards.
 Finally, the institution informs students clearly and accurately that the transferability of courses taken for dual credit (i.e., at a high school via a community college) to other institutions, including four-year institutions, is based on the receiving institution’s policies and practices.